DIY Power Bank Circuit

 Charging the Power Bank Circuit:

-Red color LED indicates the battery charging in this power bank circuit,
+The red colour LED indicates the battery is charging in this power bank circuit.

 red led charging signal for charging mobile phone power bank